1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • Log-in details (user name, address, date of birth, etc.)

-Sidenote: While Google ID is from deterministic matching, Google’s DoubleClick ID (it’s advertising-specific ID) is based on probabilistic matching.
+Sidenote: While Google ID is from deterministic matching, Google’s DoubleClick ID (its advertising-specific ID) is based on probabilistic matching.
 As a publisher, if you use any of Google’s ad products — Google Ad Manager, Google AdX, AdSense, etc. your users will be cookied with DoubleClick Cookies (or DoubleClick ID).

-What is Probabilistic Matching?
+What Is Probabilistic Matching?

 In probabilistic matching, devices are linked by looking into the following data points: